Following her passion

-That decision led Amy on a study journey with Open Polytechnic where she is currently studying towards a Graduate Diploma in Strategic Management.
+That decision led Amy on a study journey with Open Polytechnic to graduate withwhere she is currently studying towards a Graduate Diploma in Strategic Management (Level 7).

 “I decided I wanted to study the Graduate Diploma in Strategic Management to increase my management knowledge and expand on my existing experience gained in a previous role managing a childcare centre,” explains Amy

 “Studying has really opened up my way of thinking, helping me think more professionally and strategically about management processes,” says Amy.

 Before taking on management study, Amy completed a diploma and degree in the library field.

 “I was passionate about reading books and always enjoyed going to the library, so in 2014, I decided to enrol in the Diploma of Information and Library Studies with Open Polytechnic, who at the time was the only education provider in New Zealand to offer this course,” explains Amy.

 Amy soon developed an enthusiasm for what she was learning and knew right away she wanted to go on to do the degree.
 She completed the Bachelor of Arts (Information and Library Studies) in 2015, now called a Bachelor of Library and Information Studies.

 There’s not only a personal benefit for Amy in completing her library qualifications, her local community has benefitted too.

 “Completing Information and Library Studies has helped me with my voluntary work at my local community library, and allowed me to contribute ideas on how library processes could be improved,” says Amy.

 Affordability and the value of the programmes Amy studied was a key factor in choosing to study with Open Polytechnic, New Zealand’s leading distance, and online education provider.